 “It’s the Internet, Stupid”

-I find it hard to imagine anyone really choosing to buy electrical goods on the high street unless they are over 60.
+Our B2B web design agency finds it hard to imagine anyone really choosing to buy electrical goods on the high street unless they are over 60.
 People go, look, check it out and buy it online.
 Mobile phone shops seem to be hanging on.
 The curious one is the clothing sector.
 Certain sections of the community enjoy the experience of clothes shopping.
-And after all, one does have to try things on for style, fit and so on.
+And after all, one does have to try things on for style, fit, and so on.

 However, whilst there are diehards who will always love to do this, much of the rest of the world has taken advantage of the price differentials available on the internet for clothes, the convenience of delivery with no city centre parking costs, no crowds, free returns and perhaps most importantly the almost limitless choice compared to even the best High Streets.